 corporate social responsibility

 At R.C.
 Hatton Farms, we believe in community & giving back.
 We view corporate social responsibility with intention & commitment.
-To put our beliefs into action, we have teamed up with multiple local charities to sponsor by bringing awareness to their cause, getting involved through volunteering opportunities, & also by providing them with donations.
+To put our beliefs into action, we have teamed up with multiple local charities to sponsor by bringing awareness to their cause, getting involved through volunteering opportunities, & also providing them with donations.

 Making a difference.